retinens/laravel-scripts/afterCreatingWebsite.md

 3. Run `npm remove vite laravel-vite-plugin`
 4. Run `rm vite.config.js`
 5. Run `npm install`
-5. Run `npm run prod-all` to compile everything
+6. Run `npm run prod-all` to compile everything.
+You may have to run it twice or to run run `npm run install` between two runs.

-## Prepare lasso config
+## Setup Lasso config

-1. In `config/lasso.php`, change the `script` value to `npm run prod-all`'
-2. Add the env variables to the .env file:
+1. Add the env variables to the .env file:
 ```diff
 DIGITALOCEAN_SPACES_KEY=##
 DIGITALOCEAN_SPACES_SECRET=##